10 Biggest Cruise Rip Offs And How To Avoid Them

 So, my advice is don’t buy things at the beginning of the cruise, wait until the special offer and sales are on.

 #8 Medical centre

-If you unfortunately feel ill or poorly and it’s not a massive big emergency, try and avoid going to the medical centre if you possibly can.
+If you unfortunately feel ill or poorly and it’s not a massive emergency, try and avoid going to the medical centre if you possibly can.
 Medical centres on board ships are pretty expensive because it’s a service that they’re providing.
-And also, the drugs that they sell, if you’re prescribed anything, are pretty expensive.
+And also, the drugs that they prescribe are pretty expensive.

 What I would suggest you do is try and go to one of the private walk-in centres on land.
-Most of these ports that you’re going to call on are used to having lots and lots of visitors and tourists and normally within easy accessibility of the port, so you can probably easily find a walk-in emergency centre that’s going to cost you much less money, and the prescriptions going to cost you much less.
+Most of these ports that you’re going to call on are used to having lots of visitors and normally within easy accessibility of the port.
+So, you can probably easily find a walk-in emergency centre that’s going to cost you much less money.

 Again, only do this if it’s not a massive big emergency, because you can spend a lot of money using medical centres on board a cruise ship.